aravindhsampath/aravindh.net/content/posts/Notes-NL/index.md

 zoeken - finding/searching
 verschillende - various
 woonplaatsen - places to live
+veranderen - change
+binnenkant - inside
+huurwoning - rental house
+bijvoorbeeld - example
+verven - to paint
+toestemming - permission
+soms - sometimes
+betaalt - pays
+omhooggaat - increases
+Controleer - check
+ergens - somewhere
+besparen - save (geld besparen) zoals - such as
+Echt grote - Really big
+meestal - usually
+lijstje van dingen - list of things aanbiedingen - offers voordeliger - cheaper

 ## Common phrases

 Maar wat nu?
+Wat ga je doen? - What are you going to do?
 Je moet het huis misschien nog opknappen - You may still have to X wat mag je in je huis veranderen? - What can you [ in X ] change?
 Heb je een X? - Do you have a X?
+Vraag toestemming aan de eigenaar - Ask permission from X Je weet nu wat je moet doen. - You know what to do.
+Heb je nieuwe gordijnen nodig? - Do you need new curtains?
+En kijk ook eens bij de - And also take a look at the..